Set up your development environment

 If you are developing your skill on a Mac, or developing for an iOS, Android, or Harman Kardon Invoke device, you also need to set up the device where Cortana invokes the skill.
 Since Cortana is not available in a Mac environment, skills developed in a Mac environment must be invoked on a mobile device or in a virtual machine environment running Windows.

-- Make sure you are signed into Cortana on your computer or device with your Microsoft account.
+- You must be signed into Cortana on your computer or device with your Microsoft account.

-- Make sure the microphone on your computer or device is set up and working so that you can speak to Cortana.
+- Make sure the microphone on your computer or device is working and turned on so that you can speak to Cortana.

-- Optionally, set debug mode in the Cortana Developer Center.
-When you invoke a Cortana skill in debug mode, Cortana gives you additional information that you can use fine-tune how the skill works.
+- Optionally, set debug mode under Cortana channel configuration through Azure Portal.
+When you invoke a Cortana skill in debug mode, Cortana gives you additional information that you can use fine-tune the skill.